alpha-dragon-org/.github/profile/ReadMe.md

 Please read about the project in its entirety [here](https://alpha-dragon.ai/alphadragon.pdf).

-The prototype is divided into four modules that analyze aspects of MEV activity and holder distributions in a token.
-Please contribute to one of the four bounties pinned below to get started.

 Have a fresh idea?
 Propose your own module in the Discussions tab [here](https://github.com/orgs/alpha-dragon-org/discussions/categories/module-ideas).

 Learn how to contribute and earn $Alpha [here](https://alpha-dragon.ai/contribute.pdf).